In This Article

 If you have a standing appointment and suddenly find your cycle starting, don't panic.
 "We can absolutely wax you if it's that time of the month," says Petak.
 "Just be aware that the area is more sensitive and you may experience more discomfort than usual."
 Make sure to wear a clean tampon so there is no blood present.

 Usually your wax will last between three to four weeks, but everyone’s rate of regrowth is different, so results will vary.

 Dress comfortably for your appointment and bring a clean pair of underwear to change into.
 "Loose cotton clothing will cause the least irritation and be more comfortable post-wax," says Garshick.
 She advises you shower post-wax in lukewarm water.
-"It is generally recommended to avoid hot water as the skin is more sensitive post-wax and you want to minimize further injury," she adds.
+"It is generally recommended to avoid hot water as the skin is more sensitive post-wax," she adds.

 When treating skin post-wax, be careful to use gentle products to reduce the chance of irritation.
 "Creams or lotions are often the most gentle on the skin post-wax and provide the most hydration which can be soothing on the skin," says Garshick.
 "You want to avoid any product with an alcohol base as it can lead to a stinging or burning sensation."